SeedSigner/seedsigner/README.md

 </details>
 <br>

 If the two ID's do *not* match, then you must stop here immediately.
 Do not continue.
-Contact us for assistance in the Telegram group address above.
+Contact us for assistance in the Discord server above.

 <br>